tuliomssantos/OAuth2-Demo-with-Spring-Boot-and-Keycloak/README.md

 This repository contains an example OAuth2 resource server and client implemented using Spring Boot, along with a Next.js frontend.

-## Show Your Support
-If this project helped you, please give it a ⭐️.

 ## Overview

 The project demonstrates the integration of Keycloak as an identity manager and authorization server.